tgig/Gnotes/www/contents/_faq/index.md

 # FAQ

-## WTF?
+<h2 class="m-t-lg">WTF?</h2>

 Basically, I really like Evernote.
 But I don't like the interface to Evernote.
-As a coder, I like the interface to Atom and Sublime Text.
+As a coder, I like the interface to [Atom](https://atom.io/), [Sublime Text](http://www.sublimetext.com), and [iTerm](https://www.iterm2.com).

+Markdown is a beautiful thing, and I prefer to write notes with markdown formatting.
+Evernote doesn't let me use markdown.

 I like to write a lot of notes and Evernote isn't the most convenient thing to pull up.